Homepage of the site 'What to do with your life?'

 the voting method: the final decision is the proposal that, after deliberation, receives the most votes

-The old regime, and dictatorships, correspond to the overall statutory form: the king decides.Direct democracy corresponds to the voting method.Between these two, there are a whole series of intermediate or mixed methods.
-For example, one could have a government (which applies the statutory method) that is accountable to a parliament (which applies the voting method).
+Between the two, there exists a whole series of intermediate or mixed methods.
+For example, one can have a government (which applies the statutory method) accountable to a parliament (which applies the voting method).

 •

-Denying the problem, considering inequalities as natural.
+Denying the problem, by considering inequalities as natural.

 •